letsencrypt/pebble/cmd/pebble-challtestsrv/README.md

    }
 ```

-To get the history of TLS-ALPN-01 requests run:
+To get the history of TLS-ALPN-01 requests for the SNI host `example.com` run:

     curl -X POST -d '{"host":"example.com"}' http://localhost:8055/tlsalpn01-request-history